trazonm/debrid/README.md

-# nodeJS-Bootstrap-Express-boilerplate
+# BakaWorld
-Search for torrents and download them via real debrid.
+Search for torrents and download them via real debrid, and soon enough other.
+Make your own account and keep track of your downloads.